Who We Are

 Thais is currently attending Saint Mary’s University, she intends to graduate with a major in Chemistry.
 During her lifetime, Thais has demonstrated a passion for pursuing knowledge.
 She showcased her passion for environmental chemistry through multiple award-winning projects, which includes being part of her High School’s environmental club, receiving a local environmental scholarship, communicating with municipalities to develop electrical upgrade projects, etc. In her spare time, Thais likes to learn about technology and software development.
-Thais looks forward to working with Pace Atlantic and homeowners to help them decrease their carbon footprint by moving towards more energy efficient systems.
+Thais looks forward to working with SwitchPACE and homeowners to help them decrease their carbon footprint by moving towards more energy efficient systems.

 Board Of Directors